elaraproject/elara-hub/content/library-plans.md

 For elaraui components - implement all the components that egui has in its demo

+Elara UI should support a unified theme framework like https://github.com/hundredrabbits/Themes.
+Config specifies whether a theme is light or dark, and then specifies the colors of the theme.
+The Elara Design demo app can be used to preview the colors, and there is also an editor to visually edit themes.
+The Rust version of Elara UI (from which all the other versions are built from) will ship with a number of themes by default.

 Cool apps to maybe port one day to `elara-ui` as demo applications:

 - <https://github.com/FPurchess/blank>